 There are many parts of the foreign exchange market — otherwise known as Forex — that the masses don’t understand, but the gist of it is this: just as people make moves in the stock market based on how well they think a company will do, people make moves in the Forex market based on how much value they think a nation’s currency will have in the near future.

 Whether going long or short, if you’re a keen speculator you can make a big fortune.
-Though it involves taking more financial risks than snagging Red Flush Casino sign up bonuses, currency trading has paid off big time for a select few.
 Here are the details of three of the biggest and most lucrative currency trades in history.

 1. George Soros and Black Wednesday

 The billionaire is a household name in many parts of the world, and he’s had a career in finance for well over 50 years.
 Since starting Soros Fund Management in 1970, his firm has generated more than $50 billion in profit — that’s an insane amount.